Beginning with Privacy Browser 3.5, the app now saves and restores the instance state if killed in the background by the OS.

 - The WebView history for each tab, including the URL of each item in the history.

 Depending on what happens, this information can be written to a system area of the flash storage.
 I consider this to be suboptimal, but there is no way to prevent it from happening if Privacy Browser is to function well on Android.
+(Again, this is happily no longer a problem.)

 The good news is that running Clear and Exit from the navigation menu or by tapping the